 right in this navigation mode.

 When using the Reaction Picker button on a chat message, use Left and Right arrows to move among reaction choices, not Up and Down.
-In at least Skype UWP 184.108.40.2067, one press of the Tab key is required after pressing Space on the "Reaction Picker" button in order to reach the first reaction button.
+In some Skype UWP versions, one press of the Tab key is required after pressing Space on the "Reaction Picker" button in order to reach the first reaction button.

 This subsection describes a very advanced technique of handling the Skype conversation list and is not recommended for new JAWS users.
 It is also probably unnecessary except on machines with very large conversation histories.